Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-War8sXggprw.md

 ### Transcript

-> update three still schedule it is we'll talk about it a little more, no we won't, sure i mean yeah in state of dev we'll do that yeah but yeah pretty much
+> update three still schedule it is we'll talk about it a little more, no we won't, sure I mean yeah in state of dev we'll do that yeah but yeah pretty much